sophiavanvalkenburg/halloween-haus/README.md

 ### To-Do
 - map design / pixel art
-- character design / pixel art
+- character / tile animations
-- story arc design
 - add a removeCharacter function in map
 - should some classes be singletons or static classes?
 - create debug mode (using key combo ?)